ichen-lab-ucsb/SCAPE-BYO/peak_pather/README.md

   `-p`, `--track_progress`  If this flag is enabled, the terminal will output updates
                         on how much progress the code has made

+### Output:
+The output file from this script contains a list of the `NUM_PATHS` top pathways.
+Each is provided as a list of comma-separated values, with the data on each column (denoted by a header) corresponding to:

+`step #` The number of steps from the sequence in this column to the start sequence

+`sequence` The sequence of the node at this step along the pathway

+`step size` The distance between this sequence along the pathway and the previous sequence

+`total distance` The total distance of all steps up to this one

+`sequence count` The count of this particular sequence in the counts file.
+May correspond to a different value, e.g. if the input file is a list of sequences and their fitness value instead of sequencing count.